What is the FOB Incoterm?

 However, one of the disadvantages of the FOB Incoterm is that it places a heavier burden on the buyer to arrange shipping and insurance for the goods.
 In addition, the seller may have limited control over the shipping process, which can lead to delays or other problems.
 Overall, the FOB Incoterm can be an effective solution for international trade, but it is important to understand the pros and cons before deciding whether to use it in a particular situation.

-Zo you need support to make the right decision or would like more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
-One of our specialists will be happy to assist you further.
+One of our specialists will be happy to help you further.

-Frequently asked questions about the FOB Incoterm:
+Frequently asked questions about the FOB Incoterm

-Other knowledge base articles.
+Other knowledge base articles